 70 Years of Impact

-In 1951, Edwin A. Mirand, PhD, DSc became a permanent employee of Roswell Park Cancer Institute.
+In 1951, Edwin A. Mirand, PhD, DSc became a permanent employee of Roswell Park Comprehensive Cancer Center.
 What would have been impossible to know at the time was just how permanent a fixture he would truly become.

 At that time, he was not new to Roswell Park, as he began working on the weekends under the direction of Dr. Louis Kress and Mr. William Payne in 1946.